daikiaoi43/todos-with-localstorage/README.md

 **changeTodoStatusInLocalStorage:**

 - takes an index as argument
-- change todo status in localStorage (finished or not)
+- change todo status in localStorage
 - call updateTheDom function

+**clearTodosFromLocalStorage:**

+- clear todos from localStorage
+- call updateTheDom function

+**updateTheDom:**

+- loop throw todos in localStorage and update the dom according to them

+## Event listeners:

+- listen to add todo button (click)
+- listen to remove todo button (click)
+- listen to change status (double click)